dambu07/synclo-med-transcribe/README.md

-# Synclo-Voice
+# Synclo-MediVoice
-### Synclo-Voice: An AI-Powered Medical Transcription and Note-Taking Tool
+### Synclo-MediVoice: An AI-Powered Medical Transcription and Note-Taking Tool
 Synclo-Voice is a state-of-the-art, AI-powered tool designed to assist healthcare professionals in their day-to-day tasks.
 It leverages the power of OpenAI's GPT-4 and LangChain to transcribe patient-doctor conversations, generate clinical notes, provide medical suggestions, and facilitate interactive dialogue.

 #### Key Features